 Do you get a jolt of pain whenever you wish to enjoy an ice-cream?
 Do you pass on every opportunity to drink your favorite hot or cold drink?
 Don’t worry, you are not alone.
 According to the American Academy of General Dentistry, about 40 million US adults suffer from tooth sensitivity.
 If you feel that tooth sensitivity is affecting your quality of life, then it is time that you had a visit to your dentist at the earliest convenience.
 This article explains everything you need to know about tooth sensitivity, its causes and how to treat it.

-• Poor Oral Hygiene Maintenance – poor oral hygiene is one of the most common causes of generalized tooth sensitivity.
+Poor Oral Hygiene Maintenance – Poor oral hygiene is one of the most common causes of generalized tooth sensitivity.
 When you neglect regular brushing and flossing, plaque and tartar start to deposit on the teeth, which initiates a cascade of events leading to the loss of the mineral layer protecting teeth.
 As a result, two things happen; your teeth become vulnerable to the development of teeth cavities.
-Secondly, underlying dentine and pulp layer of the teeth become exposed and you start feeling pain whenever you take anything hot or cold.
+Secondly, the underlying dentin and pulp layer of the teeth become exposed and you start feeling pain whenever you take anything hot or cold.

 The first step in treating tooth sensitivity is to visit your dentist so that the underlying cause can be identified and treated accordingly.
 If the sensitivity is due to a tooth cavity or inflamed gums, your dentist will perform the necessary treatment.
 In addition, here are some other options which are helpful against tooth sensitivity.

-• Desensitizing Toothpaste – several toothpaste brands are available in the markets which contain ingredients that are effective in preventing tooth sensitivity.
-Several applications of the desensitizing toothpastes are helpful in reducing the pain associated with dentinal hypersensitivity.
+Desensitizing Toothpaste – Several toothpaste brands are available in the markets which contain ingredients that are effective in preventing tooth sensitivity.
+Several applications of the desensitizing toothpaste are helpful in reducing the pain associated with dentinal hypersensitivity.

 Happy eating and Happy smiling!